GENERAL PRINCIPLES / TWEET ANATOMY

 - The Tweet timestamp must be displayed and link to the Tweet permalink.

-- All Tweet Actions icons (including Reply, Retweet, and Favorite) must always be visible for the user to interact with the Tweet.
+- All Tweet Actions icons (including Reply, Retweet, and Like) must always be visible for the user to interact with the Tweet.
 These actions must be implemented using Web Intents or with the authenticated Twitter API.
 (To support the implementation of Tweet Actions, we provide several image resources for developers to leverage.)

 - No other social or third party actions may be attached to a Tweet. (e.g., subscribe, comment, like).